yiyu0x/DET/README.md

 The idea was to create a generic toolkit to plug any kind of protocol/service to test implmented Network Monitoring and Data Leakage Prevention (DLP) solutions configuration, against different data exfiltration techniques.

+The primary repository has now moved to [here[(https://github.com/PaulSec/DET).

 # Slides